vectara/vectara-docs/www/docs/learn/semantic-search/hybrid-search.md

 ---
 id: hybrid-search
-title: Hybrid Search
+title: 'Hybrid Search: Combine Keyword and Semantic'
-sidebar_label: Hybrid Search
+sidebar_label: 'Hybrid Search: Combine Keyword and Semantic'
 ---

 Vectara provides a Hybrid Search that offers a powerful and flexible approach